 What can we do against banding?

-If you edit an image, you can already see in the raw conversion if it could tend to banding: Whenever large-scale, smooth gradients take place it is better in 16-bit edit.
-In 16-bit instead of the 256 values per channel are 65,536 possible values available.
-During the processing, therefore, no holes should arise in the histogram.
+To prevent banding, you can already see in the raw conversion if it could tend to banding.
+Whenever large-scale, smooth gradients take place, it is better to edit in 16-bit.
+In 16-bit, there are 65,536 possible values available instead of 256 values per channel.
+During processing, no holes should arise in the histogram.

-Before saving as a JPG, you can prevent the block formation with a slight noise.
-Noise means: more difference between the pixels.
+Before saving as a JPEG, prevent block formation with a slight noise.
+Noise means more difference between the pixels.
 We compare an 8×8-pixel area before and after the noise:

-As you can see, the individual pixels are now more different to each other and smoothing will be less successful here – the JPG algorithm has been tricked.
+As you can see, the individual pixels are now more different from each other, and smoothing will be less successful here – the JPG algorithm has been tricked.

 How to remove banding?

-First, the image is converted into 16-bit to get more latitude in the tonal values.
-Then the banding can be removed with the Gaussian Blur – thus the holes are closed in the histogram.
-The further storage is then as described above.
-Of course it’s better to prepare the image in the right way during the raw conversion (right usage of the color depth) and very careful with large, soft brushes to go.
+Of course, it’s better to prepare the image in the right way during the raw conversion (correct usage of the color depth) and be very careful with large, soft brushes while editing.